vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 Those who know these five have declared them
 in order that I may not despair in mind
 and in order that the darkness of ignorance may not confound me-
-the five namely - the Lord of the lotus-born Lakṣmī ,
+the five namely -

-who stands as the one thing to be attained,
+- the Lord of the lotus-born Lakṣmī , who stands as the one thing to be attained,
-the jīva who loves the lord and craves for His grace by seeking His feet,
+- the jīva who loves the lord and craves for His grace by seeking His feet,
-the means (or upāya) to be adopted by the jīva for the attainment,
+- the means (or upāya) to be adopted by the jīva for the attainment,
-and the fruit resulting therefrom,
+- and the fruit resulting therefrom,
-as also the strong fetters of sin due to delusion or ignorance (which are hindrances).
+- as also the strong fetters of sin due to delusion or ignorance (which are hindrances).
 </details>

 <details><summary>Español</summary>

-Those who know these five have declared them
-in order that I may not despair in mind
-and in order that the darkness of ignorance may not confound me-
-the five namely - the Lord of the lotus-born Lakṣmī ,
-who stands as the one thing to be attained,
-the jīva who loves the lord and craves for His grace by seeking His feet,
-the means (or upāya) to be adopted by the jīva for the attainment,
-and the fruit resulting therefrom,
-as also the strong fetters of sin due to delusion or ignorance (which are hindrances).
+Aquellos que conocen estos cinco los han declarado
+Para que no pueda desesperar en mente
+y para que la oscuridad de la ignorancia no me confunda
+los cinco a saber:

+- el señor del Lakṣmī nacida en el loto ,
+quien se destaca como la única cosa que se puede alcanzar,
+- El Jīva que ama al Señor y anhela su gracia buscando sus pies,
+- Los medios (o upāya) serán adoptados por el Jīva para el logro,
+- y la fruta que resulta de allí,
+- como también las fuertes grifos del pecado debido a la ilusión o la ignorancia (que son obstáculos).
 </details>